-How Do Cultural Differences Affect Readings?
+How Do Cultural Differences Affect Video Emotion AI?

 McDuff: There are definitely differences across cultures.
 We see that in our own analyses of large-scale image data sets, but also in a lot of psychology research, both in self-reported data and in observational measurement.

 However, those differences tend to be pretty small when compared to individual differences even within the same culture.
 For instance, my brother might be more expressive than me by quite a large margin even though we come from the same family.
 So there are large individual differences even within people from very similar backgrounds.

 “There are definitely differences across cultures....
 However, those differences tend to be pretty small when compared to individual differences even within the same culture.”

 That doesn’t mean that understanding cultural differences isn’t interesting from a scientific and psychological perspective.
 But when it comes to modeling the data, ultimately that’s just one, in some cases quite small, source of variation, when there are many other large sources of variation — [situational] context, gender, background.
 The way you’re treated as you grow up influences how you behave, right?
 If people around you are not that expressive, you might end up not being that expressive.